sophiebatten123/SudokuGame/README.md

 ### Returning Visitor Goals:
 - As a Returning Visitor, I should be able to see the time taken to complete the puzzle and be competing against my personal best.
-- As a Returning Visitor, I should have the option to create a Sudoku account.
-This will allow me to store high scores and compete against myself.

-### Frequent Visitor Goals:
-- As a Frequent User, I should have the option to increase the difficulty of puzzles I complete.
+- As a Returning Visitor, I should have the option to increase the difficulty  of the sudoku game board.

-- As a Frequent User, I should be able to login to my Sudoku account to access high scores and challenge myself to beat these times.
+#
 # Design

 ## Colour Scheme